Losing fat whilst gaining muscle or “toning up” is a common goal. However, there are a few questions worth considering.

 It is possible to achieve muscle gain and fat loss at the same time.
 But there is a reason this is not common practice among bodybuilders and within the competitive sports world.

-It is certainly not the most efficient way of building muscle, however, if you’re not looking to maximise muscle growth and would like to achieve these two goals simultaneously it can be done in a lot of cases.
+It is certainly not the most efficient way of building muscle.
+If you’re not stressed about maximising muscle growth and just want to achieve both goals at once, it is possible in many cases.